 43 time.sleep(args.delay_seconds)

-The second producer accepts user inputs, and it can be used for controlling text messages as well as message creation timestamps.
+The second producer accepts text inputs by user, and it can be used for controlling text messages as well as message creation timestamps.
 The latter feature is useful for testing late arrival data.

 1# utils/interactive_gen.py